Gravitational Atoms from Topological Stars: Wu-Yang monopole harmonics

 \section{Wu-Yang monopole harmonics}

-The Wu-Yang monopole harmonics $Y_{N,\ell,m}$ \cite{Wu:1976ge} are eigen-functions of a well-defined set of angular-momentum operators, in the background of a magnetic monopole.
+The Wu-Yang monopole harmonics $Y_{N,\ell,m}$~\cite{Wu:1976ge} are eigenfunctions of a well-defined set of angular momentum operators, in the background of a magnetic monopole.
 They live in a $U(1)$-line bundle, in the sense that under a gauge-transformation \eqref{eq:gauge} they transform as $Y_{N,\ell,m}\mapsto e^{i\alpha}Y_{N,\ell,m}$.
-This point is reviewed explicitly in \cite{Pereniguez:2024fkn}, and here we simply write the resulting explicit expressions for $Y_{N,\ell,m}$:
+This point is reviewed explicitly in~\cite{Pereniguez:2024fkn}, and here we simply write the resulting explicit expressions for $Y_{N,\ell,m}$:

 where $x=\cos\theta$, $P^{(a,b)}_{n}(x)$ denote the usual Jacobi polynomials, the various constants are

 and $\mathcal{N}$ has been fixed so that the usual orthogonality condition holds,